You have successfully subscribed to the Testkube newsletter.

 3

-Major challenges include deciding when/where to run tests across environments, managing complex microservice dependencies, handling time-consuming test reruns that require cluster resets, and consolidating results from multiple sources
+Main challenges: Deciding when/where to run tests, managing complex microservice dependencies, efficiently rerunning tests when cluster state changes, and consolidating results from multiple services.

 4